dfuse-io/docs/content/guides/ethereum/tutorials/track_trx.md

 ## 3. Add the dfuse Client Library

-The simplest way to get started with dfuse and JavaScript/TypeScript development is to use the dfuse JS Client Library.
+The simplest way to get started with dfuse and JavaScript/TypeScript development is to use the dfuse JS client library.

 {{< tabs "adding-dfuse-client-lib">}}
 {{< tab title="NPM" lang="shell" >}}